 Impact on travelers

 However, with AI travel agents, it’s not always possible to cover all the bases.
-Some negative effects also occur:
+The trade-offs are worth naming.

 Impact on OTAs